disclaimer

 Filing for bankruptcy is an option for Washington residents who are faced with financial difficulties and make every effort to meet financial obligations to no avail.
 The bankruptcy court presides over the procedure and grants debtors legal protection against harassment or similar creditors’ retribution.

 Unlike civil cases under Washington state courts, bankruptcy is under the jurisdiction of the U.S. Bankruptcy courts in Washington.
 These federal courts of limited jurisdiction grant bankruptcy under the U.S. Bankruptcy Code and Rules and the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
-Records of bankruptcy proceedings are available to the public through the presiding courts and contain chronological records of filings and adjudication until date.
+Records of bankruptcy proceedings are available to the public through the presiding courts and contain chronological records of filings and adjudication to date.
 These records may also be accessible on third-party websites such as WashingtonCourtRecords.us.

 Records that are considered public may be accessible from some third-party websites.
 Such platforms, which operate independently of any state, county, or local agency, may make the search process easier because they are not geographically constrained.
 Third-party platforms may also have search engines that might be useful when conducting a search for a specific or many records.
 To use a third-party or government website, interested parties typically submit any or all of the following: